 n the book of Ecclesiastes, King Solomon so aptly described the rhythms of life when he said, “There is a season for everything.”
 Along with blessings come trials, and joy is often intermingled with deep sorrow.
 “Even in laughter the heart may sorrow, and the end of mirth may be grief” (Proverbs 14:13).
 The good, the bad, and the ugly are all fragments that make up the mosaics of our lives.
 Yet, even though we know this in our head, we resist the seasons of trials when they come; but come they will.
 It is just part of the human experience.
 Moses must have been in one of “these seasons” himself when he wrote this prayer, “The length of our days is seventy years—or eighty, if we have the strength; yet their span is but trouble and sorrow, for they quickly pass, and we fly away” (Psalm 90:1 NIV).
 So there you have it—the sum total of our earthly existence.

 Now that you know the heavy theme we will be tackling, you may be saying, “I think I might just skip this lesson and go do some laundry!”
 Now granted, suffering may not be anyone’s favorite topic, but it is, however, everyone’s reality because no one gets a pass from heartaches, pains, sufferings, and sorrows.
-With that being said, I really hope you will see this through to the end because this could possibly be the most personally applicable lesson yet.
+With that being said, I really hope you will see this through to the end because this might be the most personally relevant lesson yet.
 The extent to which we grasp this will greatly affect how we weather the inevitable storms and sorrows of life.

-Acts 14:21-22
+Read Acts 14:21-22.

-After they had proclaimed the good news in that city and made many disciples, they returned to Lystra, to Iconium, and to Antioch.
-They strengthened the souls of the disciples and encouraged them to continue in the faith, saying,

-“We must enter the kingdom of God through many persecutions.”

 The Rude Awakening

 Romans 8:17-18 (KJV)